mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/configuration/index.md

 <!-- markdownlint-disable -->
 [//]: # "WARNING: This page is auto-generated and should not be modified directly."

 This page lists Kaptain configuration properties that can be adjusted during the initial installation or by updating the existing instance of Kaptain.
-These parameters are typically set in `params.yaml`.
+These parameters are typically set in `values.yaml`.
-To learn more about overriding default parameter values as well as updating parameter on the existing Kaptain instance, refer to the [Overriding parameters][kudo_docs] and the [Update Parameters on Instance][kudo_docs_2] pages in KUDO documentation.

-### Kaptain Chart Valueszzz
+### Kaptain Chart Values

 ## Values